AskdataHQ/Pi-Day-HackParty-2021/README.md

 * **SignUp:** Register to [Askdata](https://app.askdata.com/login) with your own email WARN -> Do not use the Social Login with Google/Slack.
 * **Login to Askdata using REST API:** Get the token that will be used for all the other APIs
 * **Select Workspace:** Switch to the Pi Day workspace.
+* **Check current Workspace:** Check your workspace is the one provided for Pi Day 2021.

 ## SignUp / Social Login